New Iraqi crude meets cool reception in Asia

 “By alienating the equity holders and the buyers through their actions, they (Iraq) may be hit badly when Iran sanctions are lifted,” said a trader who handles Basra crude.

-In the longer term, India and China, whose refineries could handle the high sulfur content, were likely to be buyers of Basra Heavy at a suitable price, traders said, while the oil would also head to refineries on the US Gulf Coast.
+In the longer term, India and China, whose refineries could handle the high sulphur content, were likely to be buyers of Basra Heavy at a suitable price, traders said, while the oil would also head to refineries on the US Gulf Coast.
+(Editing by Richard Pullin)